DiamondJM/POE/README.md

 % hand.
 % If you are not randomizing the hand, recall that the player in order 4
 % must have 12 cards.
 That is, the card which is pulled is pulled from that
 % player's hand.
+So, only 12 card will be accepted.
-You'll be prompted to provide the pulled card.
+% You'll also be prompted to provide the pulled card.

 % If prompted, provide all cards in the format 'n s', or number suit.
 % So, a 3 of spades is '3 s'.
 An ace of diamonds is 'a d'.